kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 }
 ```

-Now let's boot a fakechain, either with `kit f` which boots one at port 8545 in the background, or with `kit c`.
+Now boot a fakechain, either with `kit f` which boots one at port 8545 in the background, or with `kit c`.

 Then you can run: